 “Something most of us thought consigned to history books, belonging to a different century, is a shameful and shocking presence in modern Britain.”

 Moving words.
-But given Theresa May’s track record this is rhetoric that seems almost to wander into doublethink.
-No mention is made of the hundreds of child victims of trafficking in the UK.
+But given Theresa May’s record this rhetoric is doublethink.
+No mention of the hundreds of child victims of trafficking in the UK.
 No mention of ‘cannabis farms’, which continue to be a primary reason these children, most of them from Vietnam, are smuggled here and enslaved—this according to CEOP, the government’s Child Exploitation and Online Protection Centre.
-As she promotes her new Modern Slavery Bill and squirms to avoid even acknowledging the root causes of the problem, and the numbers of enslaved Vietnamese teenagers on British shores continue to grow—Home Office figures suggest at around 12% per year—it is hard for anyone to take May seriously.
+As she promotes her new Modern Slavery Bill and squirms to avoid even acknowledging the root causes of the problem, the numbers of enslaved Vietnamese teenagers on British shores continue to grow—Home Office figures suggest at around 12% per year.

-According to CEOP, there are some 549 likely child victims of trafficking in the UK.
+According to CEOP, there are 549 child trafficking victims in the UK.
+The real numbers are likely much higher.
 The majority of these kids are Vietnamese and Chinese teenagers, some as young as 13, who have been trafficked into the country and forced to work on ‘skunk farms’ as bonded slaves.
 Trapped by unpayable debt, locked into houses from the outside, they live under the constant threat of violence—both to them and to their families back home.
 And when the violence comes, be it in a dark wood outside town or the sound-proofed backroom of a suburban property, it is merciless.
 Several of these kids are known to have been murdered, here in the UK—at least six as of 2011, according to Andy Baker of SOCA, The Serious Organised Crime Agency.

 Perhaps it is unsurprising that the Home Secretary makes no mention of them in her piece on the shame of Britain’s modern day slavery for The Sunday Telegraph.
 After all, these abused and murdered youngsters are the price of continuing with cannabis prohibition in the UK.